 Whether it’s a family heirloom, a prized antique, a sideshow gaffe or a museum artifact; keeping it in its best possible condition and well protected will prolong its life, beauty, and value.
 Working with artifacts of any kind is a delicate business; both for the obvious reasons of age & condition, but also for the sentimental value to the owner!
 Our love of all things historic, coupled with artifact restoration and conservation experience, offers you peace of mind when looking for someone to do the work.

-As specialists in the Victorian era and its peculiarities, our expertise as historical consultants covers a variety of areas including museum and historical sites, theatre, television/film, fiction and non-fiction publications.
+As specialists in the Georgian & Victorian era and its peculiarities, our expertise as historical consultants covers a variety of areas, including museums and historical sites, theatre, television/film, fiction and non-fiction publications.

 We offer the following services: